The Risks of Lying on Your CV

 Your CV is the first impression that recruiters and employers will have of you, so it needs to accentuate the positive, but it also needs to be an accurate representation of your skills and experience.

-Most common CV lies
+Most common lies on a resume

 According to various studies, over 60% of candidates have stretched the truth in their CVs, at some point or another, but what are people lying about?
-Here are the most common lies on CVs:
+Here are the most common lies on resumes:

 • Job titles and responsibilities